Why relative URLs aren't loading in your Matomo heatmap (and how to fix it)

 • <img src="/images/hero.jpg"> and friends.
 The most visible symptom: broken-image icons where your hero, logo, or product photos should be.

 • Inline style="background-image: url(/images/bg.png)".
-Backgrounds disappear, the layout looks fine but reads as visually broken.
+Backgrounds disappear; the layout holds but reads as visually broken.

 • srcset candidates with relative paths inside <img srcset> or <source srcset>.
-Which candidate the Matomo renderer picks depends on its viewport assumption, so sometimes one path resolves and another doesn't, and the breakage looks intermittent.
+Which candidate the viewer picks depends on its viewport assumption, so sometimes one path resolves and another doesn't, and the breakage looks intermittent.

-• @font-face src: url("/fonts/inter.woff2") declared inside an inline <style> block or a stylesheet that does survive.
+• @font-face src: url("/fonts/inter.woff2") declared inside an inline <style> block.
 The font 404s and you fall back to system defaults.
 (This overlaps with the fonts not loading post, but here the cause is path resolution, not CORS.)

 • SVG <use href="/icons/sprite.svg#chevron">.
 The sprite never loads, every icon goes missing, and the layout collapses around the empty <svg> placeholders.